 BigCommerce vs WooCommerce: Everything You Need to Know

-With the global eCommerce market expected to hit $4 trillion by 2020, it’s no surprise that increasing numbers of people are turning to the online world to expand their businesses and sell their products online.
-In fact, Bizain notes that traditional brick and mortar retail stores’ footfall is declining by 15% year-on-year.
-With a plethora of different eCommerce platforms to choose from, how do you decide which is the best fit for your project?
-In this blog post we’ll be putting two of the most popular solutions, BigCommerce and WooCommerce, head-to-head in a bid to determine which comes out on top.
+Last year global eCommerce sales amounted to nearly 3.5 trillion dollars!
+With statistics like this, it’s no surprise that people are turning to the online world to expand their businesses and sell their products.
+In fact, Bizain found that traditional brick and mortar retail stores’ footfall is declining by 15% year-on-year.

 Ease of Use

-W: As a more technical platform, WooCommerce requires more effort to get your store up and running.
-The plugin is available through both WordPress’ plugin directory and the WooCommerce website.
-Installing it follows the same process as most other WordPress plugins, simply click “activate” and then you’ll be taken through a basic setup wizard.
-Following this a WooCommerce tab will be added to the left sidebar of your WordPress content management system where you can alter your theme, add products and access orders.
-If you’ve used WordPress before this shouldn’t be too unfamiliar, however if you want your website to be heavily customised you may need to have some coding knowledge.
+W: The WooCommerce plugin is readily available through both WordPress’ plugin directory and the WooCommerce website.
+It’s free to download and pretty self-explanatory to install – simply click “activate” and you’ll be taken through a basic setup wizard.
+After this, the WooCommerce tab will be added to the left sidebar of your WordPress CMS.
+By clicking on this tab, you can alter your theme, add products and access orders.

-B: As for BigCommerce, it’s pretty much a one-stop-shop.
-You can get your store up and running in relatively no time at all.
-Similarly to WooCommerce, however, the precise build time will depend on the requirements of your brief and how technical it is.
-Since there is no coding involved it requires very little tech knowledge.
-Most people will therefore find it pretty straightforward and simplistic.
+B: BigCommerce is pretty much a one-stop-shop, so you can get your store up and running in no time at all.
+Like WooCommerce, the precise time will depend on the complexity of your brief.

-W: WooCommerce is essentially the child of WordPress, which means there is a directory of over 26,000 WordPress plugins that can be used to add different features and functionalities to your store.
-Proceed with caution though, as third party plugins can be vulnerable, which means they are often the primary cause of security threats.
-What’s more, WooCommerce also offers:
+W: WooCommerce is essentially the child of WordPress, which means there is a directory of 26,000+ plugins that can be used to add different features to your store.
+The WooCommerce plugin itself, however, offers:

 - One-click refunds